 Thus far, I have truly enjoyed my position.
 One of the larger projects that is underway is creating a database that houses all of our data.
 I am attempting to create a streamlined process to disseminate aggregate data to our partners and use it for reporting and informing further decisions that impact the Zone.
 Moreover, I enjoy creating fact sheets that display data in accessible and aesthetic ways.

 On a more personal note, and despite only being halfway through the service term, this position has led me to realize that community development is the career path that I would like to pursue, especially if I can find a position that includes some data management.
+Helping businesses manage themselves, be it with help from consulting firms chicago, firms based elsewhere, or fully internally, is a wonderful way to help them in the community.
 Serving the Near Eastside alongside the John Boner Neighborhood Center has provided a unique opportunity to see a successful community development agency in action.
 I couldn’t have asked for a better place to serve.
 That being said, I also have an attachment to the Near Eastside and its residents.
 There is a culture here that is distinct and endearing.
 I would really like to stay here, circumstances permitting.”

 Emma Berryman-Moore | Education and Workforce Development Strategist